-Mapping the points of origin and trajectories of justice, in general, and in the United States, in particular, is one of the most significant and religious sacred tasks of and social ethics.
-Methodologically, on one hand, this course focuses on the work of Gary Dorrien and Michael Sandel cartographers of justice ethics and theories of justice in the U.S. On the other hand, this course emphasizes the life, experiences, and moral constellations of and about Afro-Diasporic people and communities in the United States, noting that Afro-Diasporic people remain among the most religious of any demographic group in the U.S. This course provides a survey of Afro-Diasporic religion through the lens of "prophetic" religious Alongside theories of justice traditions. emerging from the works of thinkers as diverse as Maria Stewart and Cheikh Anta Diop, Richard Niebuhr and Iris Marion Young, Michael Sandel and Audre Lorde, Gary Dorrien and Emilie Townes, historians of religion frame the course's central concern with the evolution of justice in theory and praxis in the U.S., preparing class participants to define, explore, and critique the role of the "justice" in both Afro-Diasporic and broader U.S. religious tradition.
+Mapping the points of origin and trajectories of justice, in general, and in the United States, in particular, is one of the most significant and tasks of religious sacred and social ethics.
+Methodologically, on one hand, this course focuses on the work of Michael Sandel as a cartographer of justice ethics and theories of justice in the U.S. On the other hand, this course emphasizes the life, experiences, and moral constellations of and about Afro-Diasporic people and communities in the United States, noting that Afro-Diasporic people remain among the most religious of any demographic group in the U.S. This course provides a survey of Afro-Diasporic religion through the lens of "prophetic" religious traditions.
+Alongside theories of justice emerging from the works of diverse thinkers including Iris Marion Young, Michael Sandel, Charles Long and Emilie Townes, historians of religion (including Vincent Harding, Bettye Collier-Thomas, and Gary Dorrien) frame the course's central concern with the evolution of justice in theory and praxis in the U.S., preparing class participants to define, explore, and critique the role of the "justice" in both Afro-Diasporic and broader U.S. religious tradition.
 Specifically, this course will consider implicit and explicit ethical mandates for religion qua pursuits of justice.
 Through this course, students will learn who has framed justice discourse within the U.S., how this work has been done, and the unique impact by and on the particular demographic of Afro-Diasporic people in the U.S.